As of 2021, 45 million people are affected by drug use and addiction. Learn more about the impact of drug abuse here.

 Seeking professional help can decrease the likelihood of addiction by providing safe and healthy methods to ease the severity of withdrawal and its symptoms.

 In a professional medical setting, a health practitioner can monitor a patient’s status and provide care as needed.
 This care includes providing the right resources to help manage some of the most common sources of discomfort during withdrawal, such as headaches or nausea.

-Blueprints for Recovery offers a variety of addiction treatments designed to address substance abuse disorders from multiple perspectives to promote a higher efficiency treatment program.
+The PAC Program offers a variety of addiction treatments designed to address substance abuse disorders from multiple perspectives to promote a higher efficiency treatment program.
 While many programs are designed to aid through the recovery process, there are also options suitable for those graduating from in-patient treatment to out-patient treatment, such as relapse prevention.

 Detoxication is one of the most important steps in recovery from addiction.
 For the body to begin to recover from the side effects of a substance, it must first completely metabolize and climate the substance.
 This is done by ceasing usage and is known as detoxification.